savasturk/Show-all-of-specific-days/README.md

-# c#-homework
-These are my homework.
+# Show all specific days